robenkleene/robenkleene.github.io/_posts/2020-06-26-remembering-the-oreilly-mac-os-x-innovators-contest.md

 categories: macOS, Software
 ---

 From 2002 to 2004, [O'Reilly Media](https://www.oreilly.com/) ran the O'Reilly Mac OS X Innovators Contest, sponsored by Apple via the [Apple Developer Connection](https://en.wikipedia.org/wiki/Apple_Developer) (now just [Apple Developer](https://developer.apple.com/)).
-I still think of these winners as the high watermark for app innovation, many concepts we take for granted today were either introduced or popularized by apps on this list.
+I still think of these winners as one of the high watermark for app innovation.
+Many concepts we take for granted today were either introduced or popularized by apps on this list.
 Here are a few favorite examples:

 - NetNewsWire, while not necessarily the first feed reader, was one of the most popular early ones.
 [RSS](https://en.wikipedia.org/wiki/RSS) feed readers are the origin of consuming media through streams of content, now exemplified by [Twitter](https://twitter.com/) and [Facebook's Newsfeed](https://en.wikipedia.org/wiki/News_Feed).
 - SubEthaEdit was one of the earliest practical implementations of multiple simultaneous live editing, later brought to a much wider audience by [Google Docs](https://docs.google.com/) in 2006.